What are the Components of a Motion to Suppress?

 What Type of Evidence Can Be Suppressed?

-Some common examples of evidence suppressed include Evidence gathered via an unreasonable search in violation of the 4th Amendment of the U.S. Constitution; Evidence obtained due to an unlawful traffic stop or arrest, which constitutes an unreasonable seizure in violation of the 4th Amendment.
+Some common examples of evidence suppressed include Evidence gathered via an unreasonable search in violation of the 4th Amendment of the U.S. Constitution and evidence obtained due to an unlawful traffic stop or arrest, which constitutes an unreasonable seizure in violation of the 4th Amendment.

 What is Unlawful Suppression of Evidence?